dereklarmstrong/dereklarmstrong/README.md

 👋 Hey there!

 I am a software developer with a passion for cooking, drones and exploring nature.
 I also enjoy working on anything invovling Software Development, Automation, Self-Hosting or Cloud Engineering.
 Be it work, personal projects or just daily tasks I'm automating.
 I truly love being able to hit the "big red easy button" 🔴.
-It's the spirit of inovation and birthplace of ideas.
+It's the spirit of innovation and birthplace of ideas.

 My motto is, if you can dream it, you can build it.